yqushair/yqushair/README.md

 ### Education
-🏛 I'm a graduate student at Stanford University pursuing a master's degree in Computer Science.
+🎓 I graduated from Stanford in 2022 with an M.S. in Computer Science: Artificial Intelligence.

 🎓 I graduated from Stanford in 2021 with a B.S. in Symbolic Systems: Neurosciences.